kevinmcaleer/kevsrobots.com/source/micropython/11_reserved_words.md

 ![Reserved sign on a table](assets/reserved.jpg){:class="cover"}

+## Special keywords

+MicroPython has a list of special keywords that cannot be assigned to variables because they have a special meaning in MicroPython.
+They are known as `reserved words`.

 Here is a list of all the reserved words that MicroPython understands:

 | Reserved Words |         |          |            |          |            |